 And when it comes to ethical manufacture, Sara and Hannah work closely with a garment factory in China, ensuring good working conditions and fair pay with third party auditing to corroborate this.

-My Collection of Sustainable Coats
+What’s In My Wardrobe?
+Sustainable Coats Edition

 Now that we know what to look for in a good coat, I wanted to share with you what’s in my wardrobe!